Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity

-Eq.(\ref{detM}) suggests that apart from the KK mode in the mass spectrum (\ref{massscalar}), there is an additional mode with mass $m_g$ on the brane.
-This extra mode depends on the HD coupling $\alpha$ and thus can be identified with the potential ghost from the HD term.
+Eq.(\ref{detM}) suggests that apart from the non-ghost modes, there is an additional mode with mass $m_g$ on the brane.
+This extra mode depends on the HD coupling $\alpha$ and thus can be identified with the ghost from the HD interaction.
 We choose $Y_m=Y_g X_m(1)/c_m$ to see this.
 Then the effective action (\ref{action-scalar3}) becomes

 To get a second-order effective action for the mode obeying $(\Box-m_g^2) Y_g=0$, we replace $(\Box-m^2)$ with $(m_g^2-m^2)$.
 Then, the above action can be further simplified as